Killing of Tony Timpa: Incident

 Timpa had already been handcuffed by a security guard when a group of officers arrived.
 They restrained him on the ground while he squirmed, repeatedly crying out, "You're gonna kill me!"
-After he fell unconscious, the officers assumed he was asleep and, rather than confirm that he was breathing or feel for a pulse, joked about waking him up for school and making him breakfast.
+After he fell unconscious, the officers joked about the situation and mocked Timpa.
+One officer remarked, "Is he asleep?", and an officer made comments about waking up for breakfast and going to school in the morning.
+The officers did not check for signs of life before the arrival of paramedics.
 They kept him prone on grass for nearly 14 minutes and zip-tied his legs together, one pressing his knee into Timpa's back.
 One of the paramedics called to the scene administered the sedative Versed.
-The responders began to panic only as they loaded Timpa's body onto a gurney, one exclaiming, "He didn’t just die down there, did he?"
-Timpa died within 20 minutes of police officers' arrival of "cocaine and the stress associated with physical restraint", according to his autopsy.
+The responders loaded Timpa's body onto a gurney, one exclaiming, "He didn't just die down there, did he?"
+Timpa died within 20 minutes of police officers' arrival due to "cocaine and the stress associated with physical restraint," according to his autopsy.